Sierra Chart Does not Support External Service API Components

 Sierra Chart no longer is supporting client-side API components to connect to external Data or Trading services.
 The definition of a client-side API component is executable code usually in the form of a DLL (Dynamic Link Library) that links into the Sierra Chart executable or process that runs on a user's computer.

 Client-side API components which run as a separate executable on a user's computer, are acceptable for us to work with as long as they provide a TCP/IP or UDP socket method of communication.
-This is how the DTN IQ Feed works.
+This is how the DTN IQ Feed and Interactive Brokers Trader Workstation work.

 Sierra Chart will only be working with external Data or Trading services that provide a connection method which does not involve API components.
 This type of connection method involves a network socket and a standard or somewhat standardized communications protocol over the network socket which is clearly documented.